 Laura Langner has 35 years of experience in the behavioral health field.
 With a background in healthcare compliance, mental health, SUD, family violence, and homelessness, she is equipped to assist in the development of service delivery, crisis response and transition planning specific to COVID-19.
 She also has helped agencies address fee-for-service billing during the pandemic.

 Andrew Golembeske is an instructional technologist with nearly 20 years of experience administering remote educational programs.
 He has extensive experience incorporating the latest technologies and methodologies of remote engagement within non-profit addiction treatment education, Bio pharm, and for-profit agencies.
 Mr. Golembeske specializes in the evaluation and implementation of remote engagement technologies utilized by organizations.

 SAE COVID-19 RESOURCES

-SAE FEATURED ON FRONT PAGE OF LATEST BEHAVIORAL HEALTH NEWS ISSUE ON COVID-19
+SAE FEATURED ON FRONT PAGE OF SUMMER 2020 BEHAVIORAL HEALTH NEWS ISSUE ON COVID-19

 SAE is featured on the front page of the Behavioral Health News (BHN) Summer 2020 Issue, “The Behavioral Health Community’s Response to COVID-19”.
 SAE’s article: “Key Elements for Providers to Address during COVID-19” is featured on the front page of their latest issue!
 The article identifies elements that are forward-leaning to implement services and care during the pandemic.